MetPX/sarracenia/docs/source/Reference/sr_post.7.rst

  will have 'rename' and 'link' or 'directory' elements in that case.

-**integrity**
+**identity**
 ~~~~~~~~~~~~~

-The integrity field gives a checksum useful for identifying the contents
+The identity field gives a checksum useful for identifying the contents
 of a file::

- "integrity" : { "method" : <method>, "value": <value> }
+ "identity" : { "method" : <method>, "value": <value> }

-The integrity field is a signature computed to allow receivers to determine
+The identity field is a signature computed to allow receivers to determine
 if they have already downloaded the product from elsewhere.

    *<method>* - string field indicating the checksum method used.